Halophilus/Close-My-Tab/README.md

 This Firefox extension is designed to help users manage their time on distracting websites more effectively.
 By setting time limits and enforcing cooldown periods, it encourages more disciplined browsing habits.

+It encourages producitve browsing habits by stochastically assigning time limits to tabs containing distracting content.
+Every second spent on a distracting website decrements from a time allotment.
+Every time a distracting tab is closed, there is a period where the stochastic time limits are multiplied by a reducing factor that approaches 1 after a 90 minute cooldown.
+Every time a distracting tab is opened, the likelihood of a browser closing event at the end of the timer increases by 5%.
+This probability decrements by 2.5% every hour.
+At midnight, time allotment resets, but any remaining cooldown depends on user behavior.
+This was designed as a means of discouraging compulsive browsing behaviors that impede the productive use of the internet.

 ## Features

 ### Distracting Websites List